 4. Combatting Ear Pain

 During take off and landing have your kids drink something or if they are old enough chew gum.
 One of KidsHealth.org's travel health tips is to give your children a dose of an over the counter pain reliever a half hour before the flight to help ease discomfort.

-If you have time before your trip consider asking your doctor or nurse if they have any extra tips to offer for staying healthy while traveling or while flying with kids.
+If you have time before your trip consider asking your doctor or nurse if they have any extra tips for flying with kids or advice for staying healthy while traveling.

 Are you a mom on the go?
 We have teamed up with a few of our favorite brands to bring you the Ultimate Mom on the Go Giveaway!
 Enter now for your chance to win this prize pack valued at over $1000 including all the prizes listed below: